C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 ## Creating a Bind Shell in C

 ### Creating the socket
-man socket gives details about the call to socket:
+Details about the function are in the man page:
 ```c
 int socket(int domain, int type, int protocol);
 ```
-The domain argument specifies a communication domain; this selects the protocol family which will be used for communication.
+The argument "int domain" specifies a communication domain; this selects the protocol family which will be used for communication.
 These families are defined in <sys/socket.h>

-We will need IPv4 for our domain
+We will use IPv4 for our domain
 > AF_INET             IPv4 Internet protocols

-To identify what we need to represent this family, we can look in:
+The constant I will use to specify IPv4 is in:
 ```c
 cat /usr/include/i386-linux-gnu/bits/socket.h | grep _INET

 #define PF_INET	2	/* IP protocol family. */
 ```

-The next argument is type, which specifies the communication semantics.
-We will be using:
+The next argument is type, I will be using:
 > SOCK_STREAM

-In order to see what int we will provide for the argument we can look in:
+Again we will need to identify the constant for SOCK_STREAM and it's value to use for the call, that can be found in:
 ```c
 cat /usr/src/linux-headers-4.15.0-43/include/linux/net.h | grep SOCK_STREAN